hsm207/sycamore/docs/source/querying_data/integrate_your_application.md

 ## Conclusion

-This tutorial showed how you can use OpenSearch’s conversational APIs contributed by Aryn to easily implement the core components of a client side conversational search application.
-For more details about the conversational APIs, see the official OpenSearch documentation at [https://opensearch.org/docs/latest/ml-commons-plugin/conversational-search/](https://opensearch.org/docs/latest/ml-commons-plugin/conversational-search/)
+This tutorial showed how you can use Sycamore’s conversational APIs to easily implement the core components of a client side conversational search application.
+For more details about the conversational APIs leveraged by Sycamore, see the official OpenSearch documentation at [https://opensearch.org/docs/latest/ml-commons-plugin/conversational-search/](https://opensearch.org/docs/latest/ml-commons-plugin/conversational-search/).